What is Social Anxiety Disorder?

 People with social anxiety are sometimes advised to just face their fears, with the idea that this will automatically improve things – but it’s often not that simple.
-Many people with social anxiety already face their fears on a regular basis (they have to!), but recovery often requires a structured and comprehensive approach due to the nature of the disorder.
+Many people with social anxiety already face their fears on a regular basis (they have to!).

 Children and young people with social anxiety may avoid school.
 Severe social anxiety has the potential to impact every aspect of communication and interaction with others.

-Progress usually involves learning about social anxiety (from NHS webpages and guidance or self-help books) and then either accessing What the NHS Offers, Cognitive Behavioural Therapy (CBT) , Self-help, or other therapeutic approaches to develop more helpful thoughts, feelings and behaviours.
+The first steps usually involve learning about social anxiety (see NHS webpages and guidance, NICE Guidance, Australian CCI resources, self-help books) and then accessing What the NHS Offers, Other therapeutic approaches or Self-help to develop new thoughts, feelings, strategies and behaviours.

 Our Mission and Goals